justinwoo/advent-of-justin-2018/19-ffi-in-purescript.md

 <https://qiita.com/kimagure/items/0ce4d9d2792dd110ee45>

-It's important to note that if you do want to validate some returned value from JS, you can readily put Simple-JSON to work to work on `Foreign`-typed values.
+It's important to note that if you do want to validate some returned value from JS, you can readily put Simple-JSON to work on `Foreign`-typed values.

 If reading a whole post seems like too much, I think your time is most well spent at least reading the Effect.Uncurried docs: